katpavan/katpavan.github.io/portfolio.md

 ## Web3

 - [Hey Mint](https://www.heymint.xyz/) - Powerful NFT Creator tools.
 Created by [Curious Addys' Trading Club](https://curiousaddys.com/).
-- [Bastion Finance](https://www.bastionfinance.com/) - Turn your spare change into passive income.
-Round up your spare change and invest it into U.S treasury bonds, T-Bills, and CD portfolios generating 4-6% APY - all within one app.
-This startup was previously Aethero where they made persistent aerial surveillance feasible through small interconnected blimps that flew for months in the stratosphere.
 - [Cryptoslam](https://cryptoslam.io/) - CryptoSlam is the leading NFT aggregator, collecting and analyzing data for millions of NFTs across 15+ Blockchains.
 - [Nest Wallet](https://nestwallet.xyz/) - Multi Sig wallet made easy.
 Nest used to be a Web3 Event Management Platform.
 And before that they were the largest two-sided network connecting all web3 gamers and guilds.
-- [Legends of Venari](https://legendsofvenari.com/) - Merging NFTs with a creature collection RPG.
 - [QU3ST](https://qu3st.substack.com/p/qu3st-joins-the-ronin-network-as/) - QU3ST started out consulting Sky Mavis using ML, data analysis and community engagement, and now they're building an analytics platform with their learnings.
 QU3ST also has runs the most successful Axie Infinity eSports teams.

+## Gaming
+- [Gaggle Studios](https://gaggle.fun/) - Goose Goose Duck.
+- [Legends of Venari](https://legendsofvenari.com/) - Merging NFTs with a creature collection RPG.
 - [Swift Studios](http://www.solomid.net/) - Team SoloMid's Web3 Gaming Studio.

-- [Gaggle Studios](https://gaggle.fun/) - Goose Goose Duck.
+## AI
+- [Aethero](https://aethero.com/) - Aethero enables orbital satellites to process space data in real-time using edge AI without the cost or latency of sending it back to Earth.

 ## Healthcare